 Yes, this time of year might have you wanting to curl up under a blanket with a cup of hot cocoa and a good show to binge-watch, but your body is craving some activities.
 Remember to stay active and get in some workouts so you can burn off those extra calories you are taking in during the holidays.

 #2 Portion Control

 Watch your portions and use a smaller plate to avoid overeating.
-You can still enjoy all the delicious foods that are made but you don’t need a full portion of each item.
+You can still enjoy all the delicious foods made, but you don’t need an entire portion of each item.
 Take a little bit of everything.
 Split your roll with someone, take a small piece of the pie, and avoid feeling stuffed.

 #3 Feel Satisfied not Stuffed

-This is very important when eating but super important during the holidays.
-The feeling of being stuffed or full is actually a bad thing.
-This means that your stomach has too much food in it.
+Feeling satisfied is very important when eating but super crucial during the holidays.
+The feeling This means that your stomach has too much food in it.
+Being stuffed or full is actually a bad thing.
 You should only eat until you feel satisfied.
 This means that your body is telling you it is comfortable and happy with the food it just had.
-During the holidays lots of people make the mistake of eating until they are so stuffed that they fall asleep.
-This can lead to weight gain.
+During the holidays, lots of people make the mistake of eating until they are so stuffed that they fall asleep, which can lead to weight gain.

-This is one of the best ways to avoid eating things you should not have.
-If you are hosting dinner then you are in the perfect spot to make the food healthy.
-If you are attending someone else dinner then make sure to take a healthy side dish and healthy dessert so you have options.
-This will give the appearance of generosity as well as helping your diet.
-Here are 4 recipes for healthy dishes & desserts you can prepare.
+Healthy dishes are one of the best ways to avoid eating things you should not have.
+If you are hosting dinner, then you are in the perfect spot to make the food healthy.
+If you are attending someone else’s dinner, make sure to take a healthy side dish and healthy dessert, so you have options.
+People love different sides, which will give the appearance of generosity and help your diet.
+Here are four recipes for healthy dishes & desserts you can prepare.

 Smashed Green Beans With Lemony Sumac Dressing